 Adriann Knight graduated in 2017 from the Bachelor of Business Administration (International Commerce and Global Development) program.
-She spent six months as a Research Assistant for Research & Innovation.
-Adriann began her role as Business Information Officer for the City of St. Catharines in 2017.
+She spent six months as a research assistant for Research & Innovation’s Business & Commercialization team.
+Adriann is now employed as a business information officer for the City of St. Catharines.

 Tell us about where you work: